A little known fact is that employee absenteeism eats up 5-17% of an organisation’s total payroll.

 However, if treated systematically and patiently, absenteeism can easily be reduced to negligible levels.
 All you have to do is give this problem the attention it deserves and dedicates some time to solve it.

 Alsco is your partner in this effort.
 Alsco’s rental services are a great way to keep your company’s premises fresh and clean for the benefit of your employees, clients and yourself.

-Contact Alsco if you have any questions regarding improvement of your company’s work environment.
+Contact Alsco if you have any questions regarding the improvement of your company’s work environment.
 Our friendly representatives and experts in the field of business hygiene and sanitation will be happy to give you some useful advice.